-If you’ve sustained an injury in a crime of violence, you might be eligible to claim criminal injuries compensation.
+If you’ve sustained an injury in a crime of violence, you might be eligible to claim criminal injury compensation.
 In this guide, we examine the process of claiming through the Criminal Injuries Compensation Authority (CICA).
-We also look at the difference between criminal injuries claims and claims made directly against the perpetrator.
+We also look at the difference between criminal injury claims and claims made directly against the perpetrator.

 To claim compensation following a criminal incident, certain criteria need to apply to your circumstances.
 We look at what these are.
 In addition, we explore what could reduce your compensation amount.
 Also, we look at examples of ways criminal injuries could occur.

 The process of claiming might feel easier with a solicitor.
 The costs of legal representation could seem prohibitive, however.
 We explain what a No Win No Fee agreement is and why one might benefit you when funding the work of a solicitor on your claim.

 Contact us today:

 - An Introduction To Criminal Injuries Compensation